Nukemenonai/habi_estate_search/README.md

 ## Endpoints
 ### GET: /status
-Retrieves the status of the microservice, including the ap name and version
+Retrieves the status of the microservice, including the app name and version
 ### POST: /estate
 Main endpoint of the microservice. retrieves all available estate according to search criteria

 #### Params:
 * year: year of construction of the estate
 * city: city where estate is located
-* status: if the estate is on pre-sale, sale or sold
+* status: 3, 4, 5 if the estate is on pre-sale, sale or sold respectively
-* max_price: max price to look for
-* description: description of the house